TheRealToxicDev/ChronoServe/guides/GETTING_STARTED.md

 ## Configuration

-On first run, ChronoServe will create a `config.yaml` file with default values.
+On first run, SysManix will create a `config.yaml` file with default values.
 You **must** update the security-sensitive values before using the application in production.

 ### Default Configuration Structure